-Corned beef and cabbage may be synonymous with St. Patrick’s Day celebrations in the U.S., but that dish is more rooted in Irish-American culture than traditional Irish culture.
-This year, consider two simple, classic Irish potato dishes — boxty and colcannon — for true tastes of Ireland that come with a built-in history lesson.
+While corned beef and cabbage is synonymous with St. Patrick’s Day celebrations in the U.S., it's a dish rooted more in Irish-American culture than traditional Irish culture.
+This year, in addition to Irish soda bread and an Irish Cream-based dessert, consider whipping up (pun intended) two classic potato dishes — boxty and colcannon — for true tastes of Ireland.
+Bonus: Both come with built-in history lessons.

-Let’s take a closer look at these two iconic potato dishes, either of which make an excellent base for your St. Patrick’s Day feast, whether it be alongside a hearty Irish stew, sausages, or if you must, corned beef.
-Here's how to try each out (potentially paired with green cocktails from Director of Spirits Education Anthony Caporale).
+Let’s take a closer look at these iconic recipes, both of which make an excellent base for your St. Patrick’s Day feast, whether served alongside Irish stew, sausages, or if you must, corned beef, and elevated by green cocktails from ICE Director of Spirits Education Anthony Caporale.

 Boxty

 Potato pancakes have a spiritual home in many world cuisines and cultures: from Jewish latkes to Swedish raggmunkar, to Irish boxty.
-Where other starches such as wheat, corn or rice are scarce, potato preparations are used as a sturdy base for meat, seafood or vegetable toppers.
-From the Irish arán bocht tí, boxty literally indicates “poor house bread.”
+Where other starches such as wheat, corn and rice are scarce, potato preparations are used as a sturdy base for meat, seafood and vegetable toppers.
+From the Irish arán bocht tí, boxty literally translates to “poor house bread.”

-For Irish boxty, Director of Operations Frank Proto recommends a starchy potato, like Idaho.
-Fashion finely grated potatoes into a batter — or when thoroughly drained of their water, a sturdy dough — and then bake, griddle-fry or even boil as dumplings.
-The hallmark of Irish boxty versus other potato pancake recipes is the fine grain of the potatoes.
-Boxty may even be grilled thin enough to stand in as a potato crepe wrapped around various fillings.
+To make Irish boxty, use a starchy potato, like Idaho.
+Fashion finely grated potatoes into a batter — or when thoroughly drained of their water, a sturdy dough — and then bake, griddle-fry or boil as dumplings.
+The hallmark of Irish boxty (versus other potato pancake recipes) is the fine grain of the potatoes.
+Boxty can even be grilled thin and used as a potato crepe for various fillings.

 Colcannon